 • Allowed range of the physical value after scaling

-• Suspect Parameter Number (SPN) - parameter specific number
+• Suspect Parameter Number (SPN)

-• PGN - reference to the message frame in which it is to be sent
+• PGN reference to the message frame in which it is to be sent

 • Reading/writing to ECU memory

-• Reading and clearing Diagnostic Trouble Codes (DTCs)
+• Reading and clearing Diagnostic Trouble Codes (DTCs) as part of vehicle diagnostics and fault code analysis

-• Reporting diagnostic information when running
+• Reporting diagnostic information during vehicle operation

 • Start/stop functions

-• Binary Data transfer
+• Binary data transfer

 • Security access

-• Read/Write calibration data
+• Read/write calibration data

 Conclusion